My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 - You can’t connect Documents (almost) and relations are quite poor overall.

-Fibery is a set of connected apps
+Fibery is a set of connected spaces

 In Fibery there are less workarounds and everything is tight-knit together.

-Let’s create a doc/app
+Let’s create a doc/space

 We’ll try to create a basic process in both tools.
 Let’s take a simple Product Tracking process with Epics and Features.
 Epics are huge requirements that are broken down to smaller requirements (Features).